syncfusion-content/maui-docs/MAUI/Busy-Indicator/Set-Header.md

 ## FontAutoScalingEnabled

-The `FontAutoScalingEnabled` property is used to automatically scale the control's font size based on the operating system's text size.
-The default value of `FontAutoScalingEnabled` property is `false`.
+The `FontAutoScalingEnabled` property is used to automatically scale the Busy Indicator's title font size based on the operating system's text size.
+The default value of the `FontAutoScalingEnabled` property is `false.`

 {% tabs %}